damianazur/GamesEngines1Project/README.md

 Cubes are randomly spawned within the tunnel and these cubes move with the tunnel towards the player.
 These cubes also pulse with the music's amplitude to give a more interesting visual effect.
 The colour of the cubes is determined by their position in the tunnel and this helps make the visualizer less chaotic.
 These cubes are destroyed once out of the camera's FOV.
 The size of the cubes and their scale with the music's amplitude etc. can be configured.<br><br>

 3\. **Oscillating tunnel**<br>
 At a defined time and interval the tunnel forms into a shape of a sine wave and give creates the illusion of moving up and down a bending tunnel.
 The sideways view can be seen in the image below.
 The tunnel gradually bends to form the wave and is gradually restored back to normal after a specified amount of time.
 The camera x-axis and y-axis is adjusted as the tunnel oscillates.
+In other words the camera is centered to the ring in the tunnel and the camera rotation is also changed to look into the tunnel as it changes.
 The pulsating cubes mentioned before are also automatically synced to the height of the tunnel and the size of the segments in the ring are temporairly changed to smoothen out the tunnel.
 The timing, duration, osciallation speed etc. can be configured.<br><br>
 ![An image](Oscillation.png)<br><br>

 4\. **Audio Responsiveness in detail**<br>